besttime-app/BestTime-Documentation/source/includes/_queryendpointsvenuessearch.md

 ### Venue filters

 The Venue Search Progress endpoint will return a link to view the results in the 'Radar tool' and the 'venue filter' API endpoint once the background job has been completed (`job_finished: true`).
 The venue search endpoint accepts filters similar to the 'venue filter' endpoint and Radar tool.
 By providing these parameters the links to the Radar tool and Venue Filter endpoint will automatically include the filter parameters.
-Only after analyzing each venue (foot-traffic forecast) the filters can be applied.
+Only after analyzing each venue (foot-traffic forecast) most filters will be applied in the Radar tool/ Venue Filter endpoint.
 The venue search result therefore also includes venues that do not meet the filter criteria, but match the other search query text.
+The filters that are directly applied in the search are: `opened`, `lat`, `lng`, and `radius` for both search methods ('normal' and 'fast' method).
+The 'fast' method filters directly as well on `price_min` and `price_max`.
+The 'normal' search method will filter directly on `rating_min`.

-### Natural langauge in the search query as filters
+### Natural language in the search query as filters

-Besides seperate parameters as filter inputs, the `q` search query understands also a variaty of natural language that will be translated into the related filter parameters.
+Besides separate parameters as filter inputs, the `q` search query understands also a variety of natural language that will be translated into the related filter parameters.
 You can use it to filter on busyness, day of week, day part, or time range.
 For example:

 Busyness natural language examples:

-- Search query `Busy bars in Sydney Australia` will result in a search for `bars in Sydney Australia` and will set the filter parameter minimum busyness to 50% `busy_min=50`.
+- Search query `Busy bars in Sydney Australia` will result in a search for `bars in Sydney Australia` and sets the filter parameter minimum busyness to 50% `busy_min=50`.

-- Search query `Quiet supermarkets in Los Angeles, CA` will result in a search for `supermarkets in Los Angeles, CA` and will set the filter parameter maximum busyness to 50% `busy_max=50`.
+- Search query `Quiet supermarkets in Los Angeles, CA` will result in a search for `supermarkets in Los Angeles, CA` and sets the filter parameter maximum busyness to 50% `busy_max=50`.

 - Search query `10% to 60% busy shops in New York City` will result in a search for `shops in New York City` with `busy_min=10` and `busy_max=60` as filter parameters.